Ikolvi/NodeCo/README.md

 This will produce `hello.kbj` in the same directory.

 ## Supported Commands
-- `label <id> "<text>"` — Create a label with the given id and text.
+- `label <id> text="<text>"` — Create a label with the given id and text.
 - `show_ui` — Show the UI.

+## String Properties
+You can specify string properties for UI elements using key-value syntax, e.g., `text="Hello World"`.
+The compiler and VM now support string properties for labels and other UI elements.

-More commands will be added as the language evolves!
+More commands and properties will be added as the language evolves!